Vitamin D

 2 min reading time

-Vitamin D is a fat-soluble vitamin that’s crucial for maintaining healthy bones, teeth, and immune system function.
+Vitamin D is a fat-soluble vitamin that is essential for maintaining healthy bones, teeth, and immune system function.

 It helps your body absorb calcium, which is essential for bone health.
 Vitamin D also plays a role in regulating mood, supporting the nervous system, and reducing inflammation.